 Many mammals appear to have empathy.
-They can identify with the emotions, feelings and discomfort of others.
-Homo sapiens seems to also have that attribute.
+They can identify with the emotions, feelings, and discomfort of others.
+Homo sapiens seem to also have that attribute.
 Based on my own experience, humans seem to also extend empathy to other species and can relate to their emotions—real or imagined.

 As mentioned, the second group of townspeople also exhibited empathy.
 They too were overcome by emotion on hearing the plight of their neighbors and friends.

 Compassion: sympathetic consciousness of others’ distress together with a desire to alleviate it.